RobinEdens/MSUM-CSIS340-Group-Project/README.md

 Requirements
 ----------------------------------------------------
 Functional
- - Customers must be able to add items to a cart, change quantity of items, and remove an item from the cart
+ 1. Customers must be able to add items to a cart, change quantity of items, and remove an item from the cart
- - Employees must be able to look up a customer's order via order number and customer information.
+ 2. Employees must be able to look up a customer's order via order number and customer information.
- -
+ 3. Employees must be able to approve or deny returns for a customer.
+ 4. Inventory needs to update when a customer orders or returns an item.

 Non-Functional
- - Employees must have a different login than a normal customer, will have different experience than customer.
+ 1. Employees must have a different login than a normal customer, will have different experience than customer.
- -
+ 2. Guests should be able to checkout without the need for a login